 - Here you’ll need a strong drag and a large reel.
 Salt water fish often pull much harder than most freshwater fish.
 Follow the same idea and match the reel size to the rod WT, but think about over sizing it a bit.
 This allows for more backing, which you may need when a powerful fish takes-off on a long run.

 - Larger handles are nice on salt water reels.
 You’ll be spending more time reeling in than when freshwater fishing.

 - Tip: Wash your saltwater reels after every use to help keep parts moving.
 Salt water is tough on metal and will require you to use more care and maintenance than you would on a reel used in freshwater.

 Pick a Price Range

 Like with most things in life, you get what you pay for with fly reels.
 Most cheap reels are just cheap.
 For trout and bass fishing, you can get away with a reel that’s less expensive.
 But rest assured its lifetime will be much shorter than a well built, more expensive model.

 In saltwater fishing, cheap reels might not make it through a full season.
 Corrosion from salt water and sand will kill them, quickly.

 There’s nothing worse than having to deal with less than perfect equipment while on the water.
 Spending a bit more on a reel ($100-$200) will relieve you of the frustration of faulty parts and subpar performance.
 These reels also come with better warranties.
-If something does for wrong with them, getting the problem fixed is easy.
+If something goes for wrong with them, getting the problem fixed is easy.

-Saltwater vs. freshwater
+Saltwater vs. Freshwater